majagrottum/Chromosome-aberration-identification-in-Hi-C-DNA-3d-data/README.md

-# Chromosome aberration identification in Hi-C 3D DNA data
+# Visualization of clusters in network graphs

 ## About this library